fabricetriboix/skal/README.md

 Introduction
 ------------

-Skal is dual-licensed under the GPLv3 and a commercial license.
-If you require the commercial license, please contact me:
-"Fabrice Triboix" ftriboix-at-incise-dot-co.

 Skal is an multi-threaded, data-driven and scalable application framework written in C++ that has the following objectives:
  - Make writing multi-threaded application a piece of cake and